 Notes

-Here are some important tips for personalizing and succeeding with this project:
+Here are some important tips for personalizing and succeeding with this pattern:

 Step-by-Step Pattern Instructions